Industry Sales Stabilized as Economy Continued to Struggle

 Top properties for the year based on total dollar sales (in alphabetical order) included Bakugan, Barbie, Crayola, Star Wars, and Transformers.
 Licensed toys represented 25 percent of total industry sales in 2009, compared to 2008's 27 percent.
 Based on dollar sales, Cars: The Movie, Disney Princess, Dora the Explorer, Star Wars, and Thomas and Friends topped the list of 2009's best-selling licensed properties (in alphabetical order).

-“The highly sought-after Zhu Zhu Pets brought welcome excitement to the toy category this holiday, and many other properties benefited from this in Q4,” said Frazier.If you have any questions about this article, please contact us.
+“The highly sought-after Zhu Zhu Pets brought welcome excitement to the toy category this holiday, and many other properties benefited from this in Q4,” said Frazier.If you have any questions about this article, contact us.

 Complete this form to let us know you’d like to hear from an NPD representative.